wisniewskiz/watch-what/README.md

 to do
-[] - dynamically change action button text to change watched status [] - fix text input to reset on form submit
+[x] - dynamically change action button text to change watched status [x] - fix text input to reset on form submit
-[] - error handling for no movie found to not break server [] - fix styling of cards
+[x] - error handling for no movie found to not break server [] - fix styling of cards
 [] - filter by tags?
 [] - edit tags?